New NHS plan shows ‘future already looks better’ under Labour – Starmer

 The plan sets out:

-– By 2028, the NHS app “will be a full front door to the entire NHS” and act as a “doctor in my pocket” for patients.
-A new part of the NHS app called My NHS GP will “help patients better navigate the health service”, powered by artificial intelligence (AI).
+– By 2028, the NHS App “will be a full front door to the entire NHS” and act as a “doctor in my pocket” for patients.
+A new part of the NHS App called My NHS GP will “help patients better navigate the health service”, powered by artificial intelligence (AI).
 Those who do not have an urgent or emergency need, but who are struggling to find an alternative to A&E, will be signposted to places they can get care.
-The app will use AI-algorithms to take a patient’s symptoms, ask follow-up questions and provide guidance.
+The app will use AI algorithms to take a patient’s symptoms, ask follow-up questions and provide guidance.
 The app will also help patients book a remote consultation if they need one, or a face-to-face appointment if they prefer.
+People will be able to book, cancel and move appointments.

 – Patients will be given more app support to book their own urgent appointments rather than facing long waits in A&E. Clinical professionals will also be able to triage patients in advance.